 \subsection{Main Results}

-\textbf{Nudity Removal.} As shown in \cref{tab:sdv1} and \cref{fig:sd14}, \texttt{CGCE} achieves \textbf{state-of-the-art} or highly competitive performance across all six red-teaming benchmarks for nudity removal, without requiring any modification to the model weights.
+\textbf{Nudity Removal.} As shown in \cref{tab:sdv1} and \cref{fig:sd14}, \texttt{CGCE} achieves \textbf{state-of-the-art} or highly competitive performance across all six red-teaming benchmarks for nudity removal, without modifying the model weights.
 Our approach ranks first on four of the six benchmarks (\eg, SixCD, P4D, RAB, and MMAD).
 On the I2P and UDA benchmarks, \texttt{CGCE} achieves the second-best ASR.
 Notably, \texttt{CGCE} offers a significantly better balance between robustness and utility preservation than the top-performing methods on these benchmarks.
 For example, while STEREO achieves a lower ASR on I2P, it shows a noticeable drop in utility on the COCO dataset compared to \texttt{CGCE}.
 Similarly, SLD-Max has a lower ASR on UDA but suffers from severe utility degradation.
-In contrast, \texttt{CGCE} maintains FID and CLIP scores that are almost identical to those of the original SD-v1.4 model, indicating that we achieve strong robustness with almost no loss in the model’s general generative ability.
+In contrast, \texttt{CGCE} maintains FID and CLIP scores nearly identical to the original SD-v1.4 model, indicating that we achieve strong robustness with almost no loss in the model’s general generative ability.
 This is because our classifier can accurately identify safe and unsafe content, making no changes to safe samples.
-Furthermore, \texttt{CGCE} consistently and significantly outperforms SAFREE, another training-free approach that operates on text embeddings, across all benchmarks.
-This is because SAFREE's reliance on token-level proximity to a predefined ``toxic subspace" is less effective against prompts where harmful concepts are expressed implicitly or contextually.
+Furthermore, \texttt{CGCE} consistently and significantly outperforms SAFREE, another training-free approach that operates on text embeddings, across all benchmarks, because SAFREE's reliance on token-level proximity to a predefined toxic subspace is less effective against prompts where harmful concepts are expressed implicitly or contextually.